bitcoin-core/bitcoincore.org/_posts/en/pages/2016-01-18-segwit-wallet-dev.md

     * If OP_IF or OP_NOTIF is used, it argument MUST be either an empty vector (for false) or <code>0x01</code> (for true).
 Use of other value may lead to permenant fund loss. ([BIP draft](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2016-August/013014.html))
     * If an OP_CHECKSIG or OP_CHECKMULTISIG is returning a fail, all signature(s) must be empty vector(s).
 Otherwise, fund may be lost permenantly. ([BIP146](https://github.com/bitcoin/bips/blob/master/bip-0146.mediawiki))
     * There is a default policy limit for the <code>witnessScript</code> at 3600 bytes.
 Except the <code>witnessScript</code>, there could be at most 100 witness stack items, with at most 80 bytes each.
 Transactions excessing these limits may not be relayed nor included in a block
-    * Many of the original scripts consensus limitations, such as 10000 bytes script size, 201 <code>nOpCount</code>, are still applited to P2SH-P2WSH
+    * Many of the original scripts consensus limitations, such as 10000 bytes script size, 201 <code>nOpCount</code>, are still applied to P2SH-P2WSH
     * The 520 bytes script size limit for P2SH is not applicable to P2SH-P2WSH.
 It is replaced by the 3600 bytes policy limit and 10000 bytes consensus limit.

 #### Signature Generation and Verification for P2SH-P2WSH